 - Hardware malfunction.
 For example, a break of an internet router causes downtime in the work of an entire office.

-- Intentional threats occur as a result of an ill will of a cybercriminal.
+- Intentional cyber security threats occur as a result of an ill will of a cybercriminal.

 - Malware, social engineering, and cyber attacks.

-- Unintentional threats are caused by a mistake or occur by chance.
+- Unintentional cyber threats are caused by a mistake or occur by chance.

 - Physical damage, software errors, and hardware malfunction.

 The outcomes of both intentional and unintentional threats can be equally damaging for an organization.
 That’s why a company’s cybersecurity experts should treat them in the same manner and never overlook the second type.

 - Individual.
-For example, a phishing email aims to obtain the credit card data of a person to steal money.
+For example, a phishing scam email aims to obtain the credit card data of a person to steal money.

 - Organization.
 For example, a DDoS attack on a server intrudes in an esports match.